learn-co-curriculum/react-hooks-jsx/README.md

 Let's quickly go through the modules we just installed. `babel-core` is Babel itself.
 Just by itself, Babel does absolutely _nothing_ to your files.
 You need to explicitly tell it what plugins to use.
 Luckily, there are transform _presets_ that form a collection of these separate plugins.
 That's what the `babel-preset-es2015` and `babel-preset-react` modules are for: they respectively transform our ES2015 and JSX code into JS that is understandable by browsers _today_.
 Lastly, we install `babelify` which is the transformer for Browserify.

 We still need to let Babel know what presets we'd like to use.
-Babel reads its configuration from a `.babelrc` file in the project's root.
+Babel reads its configuration from a `.babelrc` file.
+Create this file in the project's root.
 This is a JSON file with Babel's options:

 ```json
 {